-The validation is done by two examples coupling with TurbSim and MTG, respectively.
-The relevant parameters of the 4D wind field generation are summerized in Table 1.
-The Mann model parameters are defined according to Mann (1994).
-For simplicity, the wind evolution model of Simley and Pao (2015) (see Table B1) is applied with user-defined parameters instead of its parameterization model and the parameters are chosen based on Chen et al. (2021).
+parameters instead of its parameterization model, and the parameters are chosen based on Chen et al. (2021).
 For the validation of coherence and spectra, we consider the spectrum calculated from one realization (one simulated time series) as one sample and compute the ensemble average of 16 samples generated with different random seeds.
 It is worth mentioning that the averaged coherence is calculated by dividing the averaged cross-spectrum by the averaged auto-spectra.
-The auto-spectra and cross-spectra are estimated using the Bartlett's (1948) averaged periodogram method with rectangular windows (size of 1024 data points).
+The auto-spectra and cross-spectra are estimated using the Bartlett's averaged periodogram method (Bartlett, 1948) with rectangular windows (size of 1024 data points).

 To validate the coherence, Fig. 3 compares the theoretical and simulated coherence between different horizontal separations in the two 4D wind fields.
-The good agreement between the theoretical and simulated longitudinal coherence of $\Delta x = 50 \,\mathrm{m}$ and $\Delta x = 100 \,\mathrm{m}$, respectively, proves that evoTurb can correctly model the user-defined longitudinal coherence in 4D wind fields.
-The fact that the lateral-vertical coherence of $\Delta y = 20 \,\mathrm{m}$ is consistent with its theoretical curve confirms that the original turbulence characteristics of both tools are not changed by evoTurb.
-The good match between the theoretical and simulated 3D coherence of $\Delta x = 50 \,\mathrm{m}$ and $\Delta y = 20 \,\mathrm{m}$ validates that the longitudinal coherence and the lateral-vertical coherence are correctly combined in evoTurb.
+The good agreement between the theoretical and simulated longitudinal coherence of $\Delta x = 50$ m and $\Delta x = 100$ m, respectively, proves that evoTurb can correctly model the user-defined longitudinal coherence in 4D wind fields.
+The fact that the lateralvertical coherence of $\Delta y = 20$ m is consistent with its theoretical curve confirms that the original turbulence characteristics of both tools are not changed by evoTurb.
+The good match between the theoretical and simulated 3D coherence of $\Delta x = 50$ m and $\Delta y = 20$ m validates that the longitudinal coherence and the lateral-vertical coherence are correctly combined in evoTurb.